GitSimmons/confluence-floating-toc/README.md

 1. Add an **HTML** macro anywhere on the page (it isn't visible and it is easier to keep track of if you put it under the **Table of Contents** macro):
 2. Copy the **Minified** or **Readable** code below and paste it into the **HTML** macro.
-   1. If you want collapsing headings, search in the **Readable** code for
+   1. If you want collapsing headings,use the **Minified with Collapsing Headers** code, but if you need to make other changes to the **Readable** code, you can enable it by searching for
       ```
         .ts-toc-btf ul ul ul a {
         /* uncomment the following line if you want the menu to collapse third level headings */